 You can increase any Life Care and any Trauma Cover without further evidence of health after certain personal events occur to the life insured.

 When you can increase your cover using this option

-You can increase your cover once every 12 months before the earlier of:

-- the cover expiry date, if any - the policy anniversary date after the life insured's 55th birthday.
+You can increase your cover once every 12 months before the policy anniversary date after the life insured's 55th birthday.